Bird Supplies

 What this means is that new feathers have a large blood vein down the center of them.
 This vein carries blood to nourish the new feather.
 This is called a blood feather.

-You can tell a blood feather by the pink colored vein that is visible through the center shaft of the new feather.
+You can tell a blood feather by the pink-colored vein that is visible through the center shaft of the new feather.
 Once the new feather is fully developed the vein dies off and the actual feather is "dead" like your hair.

 Is always critical to examine each feather that you plan to trim prior to cutting into it.

-What feathers do you trim when trimming wings on a bird?
+Which feathers do you trim when trimming wings on a bird?

 If you choose to trim your bird's wing feathers it is important to know which feathers to clip.
 The photo at the top of this blog post is an image of a bad wing trim.
 Way too many feathers were trimmed.